General Student Privacy Notice Information

 - To seek advice on our legal rights and obligations and to identify, contact, or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, other students or faculty, visitors to the University, or anyone else who could be harmed by such activities;

-We also may process your Personal Information for compliance with our legal obligations.
-In this respect, we may use your Personal Information for the following:
+We also process your personal data where we are required to do so by law and for the purposes of achieving and maintaining compliance with our legal obligations.
+In this respect, we may also use your personal data for the following:

 - For the prevention and detection of crime; and